circle-free/merkle-trees/eth/README.md

 - [ ] unbalanced proofs for indexed multi-proofs in library (with tests)
 - [ ] anything done in the JS lib
-- [ ] some optimizations and more assembly wouldn't hurt
+- [ ] some optimizations and more (or entirely) assembly wouldn't hurt
 - [ ] security review
 - [ ] test gas cost of view functions (i.e. index inferring, size proofs)
 - [ ] try to squeeze in index inferring during normal multi-proof algorithm (to return old and new root, and indices)